 Undergraduate Research Opportunities: Students can receive funding for research opportunities via the Undergraduate Research Opportunities Program (UROP), typically with two deadlines per year in September and February.
+Other undergraduate research opportunities exist such as URecA through the Undergraduate Research and Creative Activity office.

 Undergraduate Research for Credit in SoM: Students conducting research with SoM faculty or adjunct/affiliate faculty members can receive academic credit by enrolling in the section of METR 4990 associated with your research advisor.
-Prior to enrolling and to receive enrollment permissions, both the student and faculty research advisor must confirm participation with the undergraduate coordinator (Shelby Hill).
+Prior to enrolling and to receive enrollment permissions, both the student and faculty research advisor must confirm participation with the undergraduate academic advisor.
 SoM encourages all faculty to pay students conducting undergraduate research.